scds/text-analysis-2/key.md

 <hr />

+### **4.3.** Return results for a single entity type

-**4.3.** You can also limit the scope of the count to a specific entity type - if you are only interested in persons mentioned, for example.
+You can also limit the scope of the count to a specific entity type - if you are only interested in persons mentioned, for example.

 After `doc.ents`, add `if ent.label_ == 'PERSON'` to limit the results to named entities of the type 'PERSON' only.
 We will assign the returned values to the variable `persons` to more accurately reflect the output.